10 Endangered species of Primate in Vietnam

 The Central Vietnam black-shanked douc langur is described as closely resembling the yellow-cheeked crested gibbon (Nomascus gabriellae).
 It is difficult to distinguish them from the yellow-cheeked crested gibbon.
 Females are differentiated by their facial features, with a darker crown and a darker patch on the chest (Tilo Nadler).

-Frame post bài 24 WANEE asia
+Frame post bài 24 WANEE Go-WILD

 10 Endangered species of Primate in Vietnam 72